platelminto/spotify-helper/README.md

 The program first tries to directly interact with the Spotify client (unavailable on Windows), and then falls back on using the Web API; some methods are only available using the Web API.

-For this, Spotify developer API keys are required: in the `src/keys.txt` file, replace the placeholders on the first & second lines with your client id & client secret.
-They can be obtained from making an API application [here](https://beta.developer.spotify.com/dashboard/applications).
+Since the Web API is always needed, Spotify developer API keys are required: in the `src/keys.txt` file, replace the placeholders on the first & second lines with your client id & client secret.
+They can be obtained from making an API application [here](https://developer.spotify.com/dashboard/applications).
 Additionally, in the application dashboard, go to 'Edit Settings', and set the redirect URI to 'http://localhost:8888/callback'

 On first run, a browser window should open asking for your Spotify accounts' permission to let the app handle parts of your account - after accepting, the url should point to localhost, with a single `code` parameter: copy its value into the commandline (which should be awaiting input).
 From then on, nothing other than starting up the script should be required.